-The NCRPC and its affiliate, NCKCN, the region’s 501(c)3 non-profit organization dedicated to community development, manage the region’s Rural Business Development Initiative (Formerly Tax Credits), designed to benefit 19 counties in North Central Kansas.
+The NCRPC and its affiliate, North Central Kansas Community Network, Inc. (NCKCN), the region’s 501(c)3 non-profit organization dedicated to community development, manage the region’s Rural Business Development Initiative (Formerly Tax Credits).
+The North Central Kansas Rural Development Initiative includes 19 counties.
 The program was made possible by the Kansas Economic Growth Act of 2004, which established a tax credit for rural business development in seven designated economic development regions (Northwest, North Central, Northeast, East Central, Southeast, South Central and Southwest) of the state.
 The Kansas Department of Commerce administers the overall program at the state level.

 How Do I Apply?

-To apply for funding, submit a detailed letter and supportive documentation.
+To apply for funding, please submit a detailed letter and all supportive documentation to the North Central Kansas Rural Development Initiative.
 It must address the following:

-Total Detailed Budget – Including all sources and uses of funds
+3.)
+Total Detailed Budget – Including all committed sources and proposed uses of funds

-Who Else is Committed to Providing Funding – Provide written commitments of that
+4.)
+Who Else is Committed to Providing Funding – Provide written and signed commitments of that

-If the project is determined to be qualified and of benefit to all or part of the region, additional information may be required.
+If the project is determined to be qualified and beneficial to all or part of the region, additional information may be required.

 When May I Apply?